gumaerc-testorg/15.879-spring-2014/content/pages/syllabus.md

 Reading Assignments
 -------------------

 We flip the classroom, so class work relies on the assumption that you have done the readings and we can build on that basic knowledge.
 The reading assignments will consist of relevant articles, tutorials, and business dynamics and Vensim manual chapters.
 We assume a general familiarity with Sterman's text, which is a reference book for the course, but additional required reading will be assigned from that.
-See the [Readings section]({{< baseurl >}}/pages/readings) for a list of the assigned readings and additional references.
+See the {{% resource_link 487a9397-f712-4495-f5cf-0d8d9167d15e "Readings section" %}} for a list of the assigned readings and additional references.

 Weekly Presentations
 --------------------